enahwe/KafkaGust/README.md

  * `-1` : SHA pre-hash
  * `0` : No pre-hash at all (the message key is submitted to Kafka as is)
  * `1` : MD5 pre-hash
- * The pre-hash consists to pre-calculate from a Kafka key a new Kafka key formated MD5 or SHA.
+ * Note : The pre-hash consists to pre-calculate from a Kafka key a new Kafka key formated MD5 or SHA.
 This trick should increase two times better the homogeneous scattering of messages towards the multi-partitions topic (Kafka modulo Round-Robin).
 For example, by submitting a MD5 hexadecimal key (e.g : New_Kafka_key = HEX(MD5(Previous_Kafka_key))) Kafka will hash that new hexadecimal key and its routages will be more balanced.

 ## KafkaGust Producer messages
 The sub-directory 'template' contains the two example templates "*DefaultMsg*" and "*JsonMsg*".